dragn1821/Launcher/README.md

 - Input is blocked when a game is selected to launch and reenabled after the game's process has exited.
 - Each game has its own JSON metadata file that is read in on startup.
 - Game play counts are tracked and updated when a game is launched.
+- Logging game selection changes, game launches and exits, and exceptions when launching games.

 # Controls:
 | Player | Change Game | Select Game | Exit Launcher |